littensy/reflex/docs/docs/guides/organizing-producers.md

 Our state has been broken into two slices:

-1.  `todosSlice` manages a list of todos
+1.  `todosSlice` manages a list of todos.
-2.  `calendarSlice` tracks events on a calendar
+2.  `calendarSlice` tracks events on a calendar.

 These slices can then be **combined** into a root producer.